LaunchCodeEducation/gis-devops/src/project-requirements/mapnotes-api/index.rst

 If any tests fail the command will automatically open a Python web server with the test results at ``localhost:4000``.
 If you have failing tests and you want to stop the ``run.sh test`` command you can do so with ``Ctrl+C``.

+.. admonition:: note

+    If you are running this right after cloning, you will notice all of the tests fail.
+This is to be expected.
+If you look at the provided tests they are empty except for one assert statement that will always fail.
+You are responsible for writing valid tests for this API.

 Using ``run.sh`` with dev
 ^^^^^^^^^^^^^^^^^^^^^^^^^